hashicorp/terraform-provider-azurerm/website/docs/d/batch_pool.html.markdown

 * `license_type` - The type of on-premises license to be used when deploying the operating system.

-* `node_placement_configuration` - A `node_placement_configuration` block that describes the placement policy for allocating nodes in the pool.
+* `node_placement` - A `node_placement` block that describes the placement policy for allocating nodes in the pool.

-* `os_disk_placement_setting` - Specifies the ephemeral disk placement for operating system disk for all VMs in the pool.
+* `os_disk_placement` - Specifies the ephemeral disk placement for operating system disk for all VMs in the pool.

 * `storage_image_reference` - The reference of the storage image used by the nodes in the Batch pool.